Ralph Albert Blakelock: Work

 One of his many paintings entitled Moonlight was sold at the highest price ever paid for the work of a living American artist at that time.
-Sadly, his rise in public notoriety along with the increase in his art sales never benefited his family or himself.
+Sadly, his growing fame along with the rising sums his work commanded never benefited his family or himself.
 By 1903 his works were being forged, so much so, that he remains today as "perhaps the most forged" artist in America.
 Such was the final ironic touch to one of the most tragic stories in American art.

 Friendship with Harry Watrous

 Around or after 1886, Blakelock was befriended by the younger painter Harry Watrous, and often used his studio in the Sherwood Studio Building.
 "Over the years, when Blakelock was in financial need, Watrous handled his work for him, selling it to art dealers and collectors, something Blakelock often could not manage for himself."
 Watrous was Blakelock's "most faithful supporter, both during the productive decades of the 1880s and 1890s and during the period of his confinement" for mental illness.
 Around and after the time of Blakelock's death, Watrous began painting landscapes and nocturnes which "in their evocative mood, boldly designed compositions, and use of light and dark contrasts…resemble the work of his friend Blakelock," and may be seen as elegiac tributes.
 Some anecdotes about Watrous and Blakelock are related in American Paintings in the Metropolitan Museum of Art, Vol. III.